How to use the plugin

 - From Audio File/Buffer

-- Custom Audio Source
+- Streaming Audio Buffer

 This approach performs lip sync in real-time while speaking into the microphone: